Tejas204/IETD/ReadMe.txt

-# IETD
+## IETD
 This repository contains the code for a novel image encryption technique using Tinkerbell and Duffing chaotic map.
 The analysis is also made available.

+## Research Paper
 See the paper here: https://link.springer.com/article/10.1007/s11042-022-13162-x

+## Technical Details
-Some important terminologies and variables:
+The following are some important terminologies used in the implementation and the paper above.

+## Terminologies
 1. x: 1) Data structure: 1-D array
       2) Use: Contains first dimension of the TD chaotic map.